 The problem has always been the alcohol itself, which inhibits your judgment and allows you to make decisions you otherwise likely wouldn’t have made if you were completely sober.
-When you’ve had a couple drinks, you’re not thinking about how much hiring a DUI defense lawyer is going to cost.
-You’re not mentally totaling the amount of fines you might have to face.
+When you’ve had a couple of drinks, you’re not thinking about how much hiring a DUI defense lawyer is going to cost.
+You’re not mentally totaling the number of fines you might have to face.
 No, you’re likely not thinking of anything except having a good time.

 But when that good time ends, it’s important to have a plan to fall back on for getting home safely.
 Don’t worry — it only takes 10 minutes to set up, and it’s a whole lot easier to do than you think.
 For example:

 1. Prearrange a designated driver for the evening.

 Since its inception in 1980, Mothers Against Drunk Driving (MADD) has undertaken a number of initiatives to help curb the instances of DUI arrests and drunk driving-related auto accidents throughout the country.
 One of its biggest wins was implementing the idea of designated drivers into the common national parlance.
 Choosing someone who won’t have a drop of booze all night is paramount to avoiding disastrous outcomes like DUI arrests or worse.

 2. Keep the phone number for a cab service saved in your cell phone.